Celebrating 53 Years of Marriage

 Carl, Clara and Coco stayed in Lubbock until 2002 before moving closer to Shelly.

 After eight years, they returned to Texas to be near Jana and her family.
 They’ve now settled into an assisted-living facility in Allen, and often can be found at the dog park with Coco.
+Visiting Denver dog parks is fun especially with kids.
+But in case you are bitten and injured by a dog, contact the Denver Lawyer at Warshauer Law Group.

 On Feb.
 23, friends and family will join Carl and Clara as they renew their wedding vows.